 No fees no permits required.
 The mountain is located inside the Orsiera - Rocciavrè Natural Park, established in 1980 to defend the natural heritage.
 The territories belong to the valleys Chisone, Susa and Sangone.
 The boundaries of the protected area run on average at an elevation of 1400 meters and the most important peaks included within them do not reach the 3000 meters.
 The whole area offers several trails and also interesting climbing, particularly demanding on Monte Orsiera and Punta Cristalliera.

 There are no glaciers or even permanent snowfields inside the park.
 The area is characterized by relatively low rainfall, among the lowest ones in the North-Western Alps.
 It records a maximum in May and October and a minimum in January and July.
 The vegetation of the park is particularly interesting both because the protected territory covers a wide altitudinal range, both because the three valleys on which develops have different climatic characteristics.

-While the Val Chisone and Valle di Susa are characterized by extreme temperature changes, with hot and dry summers and cold winters - the pine is a typical representative of them – Val Sangone has a climate-type pre-Alpine, wetter, where the beechs are predominant.
-Larches, red and white firs represent the climax of the upper mountain horizon.
+While the Val Chisone and Valle di Susa are characterized by extreme temperature changes, with hot and dry summers and cold winters - in fact the pine is a typical representative of them – Val Sangone has a climate-type pre-Alpine, wetter, where the beechs are predominant.
+Larches, as well as red and white firs, represent the climax of the upper mountain horizon.

 Superbianciotto route report